A glass of lemon water to start your day could keep the doctor away…

 Treat sore throat

-Adding honey (or any type of sugar for that matter) to lemon water could turn it into an acidic concoction that could lower your body’s pH levels.
+Adding honey (or any sugar for that matter) to lemon water could turn it into an acidic concoction that could lower your body’s pH levels.

 In short, sugar, whether it be honey or processed sugar combined with citrus makes the body highly acidic – a breeding ground for a lot of ailments.